‘Shadow Warrior’, ‘Split/Second’, And ‘Crazy Taxi’ Fill Free Xbox One Games For February

 Xbox LIVE Gold subscribers can get a mix of free action and racing during the month of February.
 Microsoft announced the four titles that will be available to download to the Xbox One at no additional cost.

-Here’s the breakdown of what Games with Gold will deliver for Xbox LIVE Gold members in February along with the dates they will be available to download for free:
+Here’s the breakdown of what Games with Gold will deliver for Xbox LIVE Gold members in February, along with the dates they will be available to download for free.

 - Shadow Warrior (Xbox One): February 1 – 28